AgencyAnalytics

 But what if you need more support to keep track of those backlinks, streamline networking opportunities, and monitor competitor backlink performance on a larger scale?
 That’s where a link-building tool comes in.

-Think of link building as an SEO tool contributing to your client’s overall marketing success.
+Think of link building as an agency-focused SEO tool contributing to your client’s overall marketing success.
 Depending on the link-building tool, there’s a range of capabilities that include:

 • Keeping track of competitors